Okta ThreatInsight Whitepaper

 The concerns that enterprises have today as a result of the aforementioned identity attacks are typically -

 The primary goal of these identity attacks is for the threat actor to steal some form of data or personal information/ assets - whether it is confidential business information, bank account details, credit card info etc, when a threat actor is able to take over an account, they have full access to execute the next stage(s) of the attack.
-The aforementioned identity attacks continue to be successful because users use the same password on multiple applications (both corporate and personal), many users are not able to identify phishing emails, and, ultimately, the numbers are in the threat actor’s favour as many users choose to set common passwords on their account.
+The aforementioned identity attacks continue to be successful because users use the same password on multiple applications (both corporate and personal), many users are not able to identify phishing emails, and, ultimately, the numbers are in the threat actor’s favor as many users choose to set common passwords on their account.
 Furthermore, multi-factor authentication, a critical security measure, is not always enabled by default.
 In fact, a survey conducted by Ponemon tells us that 67% of respondents do not use any form of two-factor authentication on their personal accounts.
 And, the same study tells us that 55% of employees do not use multi-factor authentication at work.

 End user experience has always been critical for customer and consumer use cases, and more recently, the demand for consumer-like experiences when accessing corporate apps has made end user experience important for the workforce as well.
 Some attacks targeting passwords cause account lockout when multiple incorrect username and password combinations are attempted - specifically DDoS and brute force attacks, and, in some cases, password spray attacks.
 Many times, consumer applications automatically lock users out of their account for a set number of minutes/hours after a large number of failed login attempts.
 Enterprise-ready authentication providers also provide soft lockout settings which will lock a user out of their account for a specified period of time after a number of failed login attempts, as defined by the administrator.
 While these protections aim to prevent threat actors from taking over an account, in most cases the legitimate user is also locked out, which impacts end user experience.